10 Extinct Things We Miss That Disney World Should Bring Back

 The Lights of Winter was not a huge-scale offering, but perfectly set the mood for Christmas in Epcot.
 These archways ran between Future World and World Showcase, and were abruptly “retired” (to put it charitably) one year due to technical issues.
 For the next few years, many fans hoped their infrastructure would be updated and they’d return, but I think that hope has mostly dissipated.
 With that said, these could still be rebuilt and restored on short notice, and would give Epcot a shot in the arm during the Christmas season.
 Perhaps not a bad idea as the park is a veritable unfinished construction site.

 8. Extinct Foods – My official vote here is for Figaro Fries, the loaded fries that used to be offered in Fantasyland.
 There are also several desserts and a sandwich I miss at Sunshine Seasons, and a couple holiday cupcakes I really miss.
 Bringing any of these back would be easy–if there was one thing Walt Disney World did well during the 50th, it was this.
-Let’s keep the momentum going during Disney’s 100th Anniversary and beyond.
+Menus like those would be the perfect accompaniment to a 90s nostalgia (or something like that) summer-time celebration at Walt Disney World in 2025.

 Unofficially, I’m all for BeaverTails returning to Canada.
-This is an unofficial one because I don’t recall ever having them in the Canada pavilion at Epcot, but I have had BeaverTails in Canada (the real country) a few times, and they are spectacular.
+This is an unofficial one because I don’t recall ever having them in the Canada pavilion at Epcot, but I have had BeaverTails in Canada (the real country) a few times, and they are spectacularAfter a fake-out last year for the Food & Wine Festival, it’s time to bring these back for real.

 7. Timekeeper or Alien Encounter – These are the only two attractions on the list, both because Tomorrowland ’94 was a huge hit for me as a kid and they would be fairly easy to bring back with retrofits to existing venues that could be accomplished in under 6 months (less than the time it took to create Guardians of the Galaxy: Mission Breakout!)